vkakerbeck/tbp.monty/docs/future-work/learning-module-improvements/deal-with-moving-objects.md

 ---
 title: Deal with Moving Objects
-description: Use sensed local flow or predicted obejct movement to compensate hypothesized location on object.
+description: Use sensed local flow or predicted object movement to compensate the hypothesized location on object.
 rfc: required
 estimated-scope: large
 improved-metric: dynamic, real-world